tasosalvas/spdiu/doc/installation.md

 A nice, comfortable **terminal** and **font**.
 Ideally something that can show _ligatures_ and _emojis_.

-> SPDIU is developed and enjoyed on [kitty](https://sw.kovidgoyal.net/kitty/), `zsh`, with [FiraCode](https://github.com/tonsky/FiraCode).
+> SpdIU is developed and enjoyed on [kitty](https://sw.kovidgoyal.net/kitty/), `zsh`, with [FiraCode](https://github.com/tonsky/FiraCode).

-[git](https://git-scm.com/) is the easiest way to get _SPDIU_.
+[git](https://git-scm.com/) is the easiest way to get _SpdIU_.
 Maybe even contribute to it.

 > I will be releasing `.zip` packages on minor versions, but we're in the terminal anyway.
 >
 > `git` is fun and a nice skill to pick up.
-SPDIU is just a bunch of scripts that work off a single directory.
+SpdIU is just a bunch of scripts that work off a single directory.

 [Python](https://www.python.org/) and [Invoke](https://pyinvoke.org) need to be installed on your system.

-> SPDIU tries to keep external requirements to a minimum.
+> SpdIU tries to keep external requirements to a minimum.
 > - Python is preferred to calling Linux commands, in hope of keeping things portable
 > - Invoke is the only non-standard dependency, handling the shell and configuration
 >